 Scientific evidence is now coming to the forefront that addresses the prediction, prevention, causation, treatments and solutions of chronic health conditions and disabilities.
 Focused on providing solutions to some of healthcare’s most pressing needs, Transforming Children’s and Lifespan Health Outcomes will be the leader in providing the latest on the clinical treatments and scientific breakthroughs for children with special needs, disabilities and chronic health conditions.
 The Network will highlight the work of the most notable key opinion leaders and subject matter experts in a variety of areas and will have a global focus.

-The series will begin airing on WebAble TV with its first program on June 29th.
+The series will begin airing on WebAble TV with its first program on July 30thth.
 The “pilot” will feature summaries of the types of topics the series will cover and expand upon in future broadcasts.